 The Portofino Bay is undoubtedly the best and most expensive hotel of the three hotels but ask for a room near the club lounge to avoid a long walk.

-By booking via our luxury travel concierge and you get the following free benefits at the Loews Portofino Bay Hotel (at the time of writing) at NO EXTRA COST:
+By booking via our luxury travel concierge and you get the following free benefits at the Loews Portofino Bay Hotel (at the time of writing):

 - Upgrade on arrival (subject to availability, up to Deluxe room category)